Cockroach Poker Review

 Strategy gamers.
 Anyone who likes empirical systems to manipulate.
 Anyone who doesn’t like bluffing games, since that is almost all this is.
 Also, while the art is cartoony, if you really, really hate bugs, the theme may turn you off.

-This game is about $9 on Amazon last I checked.
+The game is about $13 on Amazon last I checked.
 It takes up the space of about two decks of cards on a shelf.
 For the amount of fun I’ve had with it, it’s one of the best fun-to-cost purchases I’ve made in my life, both in or outside of gaming.
 A friend of mine stated matter-of-factly “everyone should own Cockroach Poker” when we talked about its price, size and simplicity.
 I almost want to agree.
-There’s no such thing as a “must own” game, but it’s also been the biggest slam dunk in my collection in terms of bang for your buck.
+There’s no such thing as a “must own” game, but outside a standard deck of cards, it’s also been the biggest slam dunk in my collection when comparing cost to number of plays and depth of my enjoyment.